AncestryDNA vs. MyHeritage

 If you are thinking about getting your DNA tested to learn more about your ancestry, you have likely come across the two companies Ancestry and MyHeritage.
 Here at Genomelink, we think everyone should be able to find the ancestry testing company that perfectly fits their needs.
 The differences between these two companies are subtle.

-However, Ancestry has been much more successful with their DNA test kits, with over 14 million kits sold and analyzed.
-Compared to MyHeritage’s 2.5 million kits sold, Ancestry has access to far more genetic testing data.
-As we will see, this gives them a strong advantage when it comes to ethnicity estimates and family matching.
+However, Ancestry has been much more successful with their DNA testing kits, with over 14 million kits sold and analyzed.
+Compared to the 2.5 million DNA testing kits sold by MyHeritage, Ancestry has access to far more genetic DNA testing data.
+As we will see, this gives them a strong advantage when it comes to DNA analysis for ethnicity estimates and family matching.

-While Ancestry has sold and completed far more DNA kits, MyHeritage somehow has much better health-related offerings.
-You should check out our full review of their offerings below to see exactly what product would be the best for you!
+While Ancestry has sold and completed far more DNA testing kits, MyHeritage somehow has much better health-related offerings.
+You should check out our full review of the Ancestry vs. MyHeritage offerings below to see exactly what product would be the best for you!

 - Products Offered